Why Does Honey Crystallize? (And Why You Need To Fix It)

 “Each variety of honey crystallizes differently.
 Some of them never crystallize, some crystallize very slow, some very quickly, some have fine crystals and some have bigger crystal grains.”

-In fact, scientists have tried to predict crystallization behaviour with limited results.
+Scientists have tried to predict crystallization behaviour with limited results.
 Even a difference in moisture content of just 1% can impact honey crystallization¹.

 • Its botanical origin.
 Some honeys never crystallize, some crystallize quickly.